geoscixyz/em/content/physical_properties/electrical_conductivity/electrical_conductivity_tables.rst

    Various conductivity values for different materials.

-Even for rock units that we regularly XXX.
-The range is large.
+Even for rock units, the range of electrical conductivity is large.

 .. figure:: ./figures/resistivity_table1.png
    :align: center